AcceleratorFramew0rk/starterkit/gcc_starter_kit/validation/README-deploy-AKS-App.md

 You can follow the official tutorial to deploy sample applications to AKS: [Deploy AKS Sample Apps](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli).

-1. Copy the content from the file
+1. Copy the content from the file (using vi editor in container instance console)

 `/tf/caf/gcc_starter_kit/validation/azure-vote-internet.yaml` into a local file `azure-vote-internet.yaml`.